baludoddi/gatsby-starter-netlify-cms/src/pages/index.md

-    Primity will add 24X7 call answering to your phone to give callers your location, business hours, web site and/or review link, voice mail or forward to a live person (if your call schedule indicate you are open) .
+    Primity will add 24X7 call answering to your phone to give callers your location, business hours, web site and/or review link, voice mail, or forward to a live person (if your call schedule indicates that you are open) .

-    Primity work s with your current land line or mobile phone.
-All setup, management and notification is done using you mobile phone, giving you a 2nd Primity number that has its own calling, texting, voicemail and notifications.
+    Primity works with your current land line or mobile phone.
+All setup, management and notification is done using your mobile phone, giving you a 2nd Primity number that has its own calling, text messaging, voicemail, and notifications.
 description: >-
-  Primity is the ultimate solution for medium and small businesses that need a low cost easy to manager call answering system.
-It is a great solution for mobile only users like consultants, real-estate, etc. that only use a mobile phone.
-Primity enables one mobile phone to have 2 lines on one phone to separate personal and business incoming and outgoing calls, texting and voicemail.
+  Primity is the solution for your medium or small business that needs a low cost way to manage your call answering system.
+It's the solution for mobile only users like consultants, real-estate agents, contractors, etc.  that only use a mobile phone.
+Now you can have 2 lines on your mobile phone to enable you to separate personal and business incoming and outgoing calls, text messaging, and voicemail.
 intro:
   blurbs:
     - image: /img/with-customer.png